Best Things to Do in Venice Beach, California

 Mosaic Tile House

-A perfect example of the eclectic nature of Venice Beach is the Mosaic Tile House.
-The husband and wife team, Gonzalo Duran and Cheri Pann, live here and continuously add to their uniquely decorated home.
+The Mosaic Tile House is a perfect example of Venice Beach’s eclectic nature.
+Gonzalo Duran and Cheri Pann, a husband-and-wife team, live here and continuously add to their uniquely decorated home.

-Instead of complete tiles decorating the home, it’s more a tiled version of stained glass.
-Tiles are arranged in larger patterns to form small and larger designs.
+Cheri hand-makes the tiles herself, and Gonzalo destroys them.
+(Yes, you heard that right.)
+Instead of complete tiles decorating the home, the broken tiles are arranged much like stained glass.
+The tiles are arranged in larger patterns to form small and larger designs.
 They cover every imaginable surface from the floor to the ceiling and literally everywhere in between.

 The Rose Venice

 There’s indoor and outdoor seating, a coffee bar, and a massive 40-foot craft cocktail bar.
-The restaurant also features a full market and bakery for some tasty takeaway items.
+The restaurant also features a full market and bakery for tasty takeaway items.

 Venice Public Art Walls

 Love public art and creating graffiti?
 Every weekend from 10 am to 5 pm, the Venice Public Art Walls are open to the public for free, on a first-come, first-serve basis.
+You’ll find the walls on the Venice Beach Boardwalk, tucked between the skatepark and basketball courts.

 Venice Public Art Walls

-The walls feature all types of artists and invite all artistic mediums.
+The Venice Public Art Walls feature all types of artists and invite all artistic mediums.
 You can also reserve them for special events such as advertising, photoshoots, movie shoots, and even corporate events.

 Venice Fishing Pier